 Here are some tips to ensure all-round well-being for our four-legged friends, following the One Health philosophy:

-To be well, we no longer have to think in ‘watertight compartments’.
+We no longer have to think in ‘watertight compartments’ to be well.
 There is only one Health: to be better off, we must strive to make the planet and its inhabitants well.

 Thank you for reading the article to the end.
 Your reading contribution was significant to us.